 What is a Wyoming registered agent?

-Every business registered in Wyoming is required to have a registered agent, as stated in Wyoming Statutes Title 17 (W.S.
-17-28-101)—no exceptions.
-Your registered agent ensures you receive legal documents and state notices in a timely manner.
+Each business entity formed or registered under Wyoming Title 17 is required to have a registered agent, as stated in Wyoming Statutes Title 17 (W.S.
+17-28-101).
+Your registered agent services ensure you receive legal documents and state notices in a timely manner.
 Without an agent, you could miss critical deadlines, face penalties, or even lose legal cases by default.

 A Wyoming registered agent serves as your business's official point of contact with the state government.
 They accept legal papers if you're sued, receive official mail from Wyoming's Secretary of State, and maintain a physical Wyoming address during regular business hours.